hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 The below table explains where each data type in the Storage Layer is stored and the corresponding snapshot and restore procedure.
-For the data types that use PTFE's built-in snapshot and restore function managed by PTFE, follow [these instructions](./automated-recovery.html).
+For the data types that use PTFE's built-in snapshot and restore function, follow [these instructions](./automated-recovery.html).
 For the data types that do **not** use the built-in functionality, backup and restore is the responsibility of the user.